The first Braque we owned: He started it all.

 Update September, 2017: This will be his first full season hunting.
 Training in 2017, has helped, and he can find birds easily.
 He is ready for his first full pheasant season.

 Update July, 2018: He was bred to Greta (Gretska) last year, and had two beautiful muscular pups with her.
 He is ready for the fall season.

 He will be out in the field in the fall of 2019.

 Our newest edition is Mellifluous, aka Marta.
 She comes from England, by way of Connecticut.
 Very much a puppy, she has been on a check cord training.
 She is seen pointing a chukar in the photo.
 She has been through obedience training, and exposed to water.
 Whelped august 12, 2016, she has enormous energy.
 Her long tail is distinctive, as she hails from Britain.
 Once her hips are certified, we would like to breed her, and have some Charbonne pups in 2019.

-Update July 2018: She will get her hip film done soon, to see if she qualifies for breeding.
+Update July 2018: Her hip films has qualified her for breeding.
 She has completed her second level of obedience training.
 She has been pointing birds, and will be ready for the field this fall.

 She was bred to Lucky, and had 11 pups on August 30, 2019.
 She’s a great mother, taking care of the pups.
 SEE “P” LITTER.